jacmie/libap/dox/README.md

 make test
 ```

-The project is automaticly build and tested by github actions in four different environments:
+The project is automatically build and tested by github actions in four different environments:
 - Ubuntu
 - Macos
 - Windows - VS 17
 - Windows - MSYS 2

 ## Building documentation
-To build documentaion *Doxygen* and *GraphViz* must be installed.
+To build documentation *Doxygen* and *GraphViz* must be installed.
 Configuration of the documentation is in the *dox/doxyfile*.\
 Do not include build documentation in the repository (the catalogue is listed in the .gitignore except the *doxyfile* and *README*).\
 To make changes in the documentation go to the *dox* catalogue:
 ```